 endmodule

-Building the Designs
+Building the Demo

 If that works, try the Gosper glider gun by changing the seed file in top_life.sv